MicrosoftDocs/dataexplorer-docs/data-explorer/open-telemetry-connector.md

     The open-telemetry-collector-host references the host where ADX OTEL exporter is configured and running.

-1. Run the sample spring-boot application with the followingcommand line arguments:
+1. Run the sample spring-boot application with the following command line arguments:

     ```
     java -javaagent:./opentelemetry-javaagent.jar -jar spring-petclinic-<version>-SNAPSHOT.jar